gardener/garden-shoot-trust-configurator/docs/getting-started-locally.md

 # Getting Started Locally

-## Local KinD Setup with `gardener-operator` and OIDC-Webhook-Authenticator Installed
+## Local KinD Setup with Gardener Operator and OIDC Webhook Authenticator Installed
 This document will walk you through running a Gardener KinD cluster on your local machine, installing oidc-webhook-authenticator ([**OWA**](https://github.com/gardener/oidc-webhook-authenticator)) in it and running the garden-shoot-trust-configurator.
 TODO(theoddora): Later it will contain the steps to install garden-shoot-trust-configurator.